Custom Stairs in the Niagara Region

 Materials we work in

-Red oak remains the most-specified species for Niagara homes — stable, hard (Janka 1290), and forgiving of humidity swings between summer (70%+ RH near the lake) and a 20% RH January.
+You specify the species and grade; we source board-selected hardwood stock from regional suppliers and build to a moisture-content spec that accounts for Niagara's climate range.
+Red oak remains the most-specified choice — stable, hard (Janka 1290), and forgiving of humidity swings between a 70%+ RH summer near the lake and a 20% RH January.
 White oak reads more contemporary and resists tannin pull-out under modern matte finishes.
-Hard maple takes a glass-smooth finish for lighter palettes; black walnut and hickory dominate feature stairs where a single open run sets the tone of the room.
-We also build mixed-material stairs with steel stringers, glass guards, and engineered structural treads for cantilevered and floating designs.
+Hard maple takes a glass-smooth surface for lighter palettes; black walnut and hickory dominate feature stairs where a single open run sets the tone of the room.
+For mixed-material designs you might specify steel stringers with glass guards, or aluminum balustrade with a wood cap rail — we work in all of them.

 Ontario Building Code compliance — without compromise